minnaheim/contribution_vote_data/thesis/template-typst/thesis_typ/abstract_en.typ

   text[Wealthy donors such as the Koch brothers of Koch Industries have contributed
     over 27 million USD to various congressional candidates in the 2022 election.
-    This paper analyses whether such contributions from anti-environmental interest groups such as Koch Industries influence congressional voting on environmental issues.
+    This paper analyses whether contributions from anti-environmental interest groups such as Koch Industries influence congressional voting on environmental issues.
 Building on the work of #cite(<stratmann-2002>, form: "prose"), it examines repeated roll-call votes on methane pollution and the corresponding campaign contributions received by US representatives within six months of these votes.
-Using a causal identification strategy, the analysis attempts to determine the impact of pro- and anti-environmental contributions on voting behavior.
-The analysis shows that pro-(anti-)environmental contributions have a positive (negative) effect on voting behavior, although no causal relationship can be definitively established due to the small number of representatives who change their voting behavior.]
+Applying a causal identification strategy, the analysis attempts to determine the impact of pro- and anti-environmental contributions on voting behavior.
+The analysis shows that pro-(anti-)environmental contributions have a positive (negative) effect on environmental voting behavior, although no causal relationship can be definitively established due to the small number of representatives who change their voting behavior.]

   v(1fr)
 }